 It is quite natural that a person would possibly do a search on a product he/she wishes to buy.
 Some people also trust online ads, and then there are those who trust the opinions of friends and community.

 Connecting with target market is essential to remaining at the top of mind.
-Social media is effective in this regard as a happy fan is more likely to click on your link on Google when searching for products to buy.
+Social media influence is effective in this regard as a happy fan is more likely to click on your link on Google when searching for products to buy.
 Also, when your fans/followers talk about the positive experiences they had with you, they influence a hundred or thousands more who are then more inclined to choose you over your competition.

 Social media offers the ability to target people with common interests.
 You can easily identify the particular community of prospective buyers.
 Here, you are not trying hard to create interest in a person.
 You are easily associating with a person who has a liking for your product, and is simply looking for the best bargain.
 With the interest level already existing, the conversion remains a challenge.
 Thus, social media makes it easy for you by helping you build a community of prospective buyers.